laxminarayanRaval/DjangoPractixe/README.md

    - see what inside the *'projectlx'*

 --------------------------------
-| projectlx/   # root directory; container for project; name doesn't matter; rename if you want to
+> projectlx/      # outer directory; root directory; container for project; name doesn't matter; rename if you want to

     | projectlx/     # actual python package for project;
         | __init__.py	# every python package contains this empty file;